defio/KotlinNativeExperiments/README.md

 I've followed the [official guide](https://github.com/JetBrains/kotlin-native/blob/master/MULTIPLATFORM.md) to setup the iOS and the Android modules

-This is the things that I wanna explore:
+These are the things that I wanna explore:

 - [x] Enums
 - [x] Enums with arguments